wuyangf7/OPERA/README.md

 There are dependencies on your local MKL, BOOST and EIGEN Libraries.

 # Tutorial
 The OPERA analysis consists of three steps.
-OPERA first estimates the global frequencies of each possible association pattern, then computes the posterior probability supporting each configuration by weighting the data likelihood with the estimated global frequencies.
-We compute the posterior probability of associations (PPA) for any combinatorial sites by summing up the posterior probability of configurations where the site combination present.
-For results passed the association test with a PPA threshold (e.g., 0.9 by default), OPERA performs the heterogeneity test to reject the associations that are due to linkage.
+OPERA first estimates the global frequencies of each possible association pattern.
+It then caculates the posterior probability for each configuration by weighting the data likelihood with the estimated global frequencies.
+The posterior probability of associations (PPA) for any combinatorial sites is computed by summing up the posterior probability of configurations where the given site combination is present.
+For associations that passed a PPA signficance threshold (e.g., 0.9 by default), OPERA performs the heterogeneity test to reject the associations that are due to linkage.

-We collected and prepared multiple public available molecular QTL data for users to perform the OPERA analysis with their specific complex trait of interest, which is available for download [here](https://cnsgenomics.com/software/smr/#DataResource).
-For illustration purpose, we also provide the demonstration [data](https://github.com/wuyangf7/OPERA/tree/main/demo) to run opera analysis with command line below.
+We have curated and prepared a variety of publicly available molecular QTL data (download [here](https://cnsgenomics.com/software/smr/#DataResource)), which users can use to perform the OPERA analysis with their specific complex trait of interest.
+For illustration purpose, we provide the demonstration [data](https://github.com/wuyangf7/OPERA/tree/main/demo) that can be used to run opera analysis with command line below.

+To visualize the pleiotropic associations between multiple molecular phenotypes and a complex trait of interest at a GWAS locus of interest, we have provided command line in OPERA and R scripts below.

 ## Run OPERA for stage 1 analysis
 > opera --besd-flist mylist --gwas-summary mygwas.ma --mbfile mybdatalist --estimate-pi --out myopera